joelmcdwebworks/gf-popup-confirmations/README.md

 # gf-popup-confirmations
-Adds ability for form submission confirmations to be displayed on modal popups for Gravity Forms.
+Adds the ability for form submission confirmations to be displayed on modal popups for Gravity Forms.

 **Warning** This plugin is in development.
 The developer makes no garauntees about functionality or compatibility.
 The developer assumes no responsibility for its use.
 Please use at your own risk.

 ## Overview

 [![Gravity Forms Popup Confirmations Plugin Overview](https://img.youtube.com/vi/weQ6UwUsfZ4/0.jpg)](https://www.youtube.com/watch?v=weQ6UwUsfZ4 "Gravity Forms Popup Confirmations Plugin Overview")

+The image above is a link to a view overview and demo of this plugin.
+I recommend opening in a new tab or window.

 This plugin allows Gravity Form confirmations to be displayed in a modal popup.